Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

 # We can still be smarter
 At this point we have the merged and minimized tokens with their respectives Roaringish Packed, so in theory we have everything needed to start intersecting them right ?
 Right, but...
 If I tell you that we can still try to reduce our search space, by doing something that I called smart execution.

 Similar to the minimize step we can reduce the number of computed intersections, but in this cases we are just changing the order that we compute the intersections.
-Since this operation is commutative we can compute it in any order and achieve the same result.
+Since this operation is associative (but not commutative) we can group/start the computation at any point and achieve the same result.

 But in this case we can't be so aggresive as the minimize step, because the score would be the final size of the intersection (we only have an upper bound) and to know this we need to compute the intersection it self.